 Trade receivables are initially stated at their fair value.
-The carrying amounts for accounts receivable are net of allowances for doubtful accounts.
-The Company recognizes lifetime expected credit losses ("ECL") for trade receivables.
-The expected credit losses on these financial assets are estimated using a provision matrix based on the Company's historical credit loss experience, adjusted for factors that are specific to the debtors, general economic conditions and an assessment of both the current as well as the forecast direction of conditions at the reporting date.
+The carrying amounts for accounts receivable are net of allowances for doubtful accounts, which represent management's estimate of lifetime expected credit losses ("ECL").
+The Company uses the simplified approach to recognizing ECLs for its trade receivables that don't have a significant financing component.
+The expected credit losses on these financial assets are estimated using a provision matrix based on the Company's historical credit loss experience applied to the aging of receivables, adjusted for factors that are specific to the debtors, general economic conditions and an assessment of both the current as well as the forecast direction of conditions at each reporting date.